 This can be somewhat of a challenge due to their coat.
 When shooting in automatic mode (as most people do), or on a phone, the camera sees black and tries to adjust the shot by increasing the brightness.
 This can make the photo look somewhat washed out.
 If you can adjust the settings on your camera, it is better to shoot in manual or Av (aperture priority) mode, and under-expose by one or two stops.
 Avoid using the flash.

 It is always a good idea to keep your black cat indoors all the time, however, this is especially important in the weeks leading up to Halloween.
 Sadly there are still people out there who will take the opportunity to take out their ignorance and aggression on black cats.
 So it is best for all concerned to keep your cat safe and indoors.

 Black cats make just as beautiful pets as cats of any other colour.
-It is unfortunate that they are still the target of superstition in so many countries.
+Unfortunately, they are still the target of superstition in so many countries.